JuliaPy/SymPy.jl/examples/tutorial.md

 ----

-In addition, with `PyPlots` a few other plotting functions from `SymPy` are available from its interface to `MatplotLib`:
+In addition, with `PyPlot` a few other plotting functions from `SymPy` are available from its interface to `MatplotLib`:

 * `plot_parametric_surface(ex1::Sym, ex2::Sym, ex3::Sym), (uvar, a0,
   b0), (vvar, a1, b1))` -- make a surface plot of the expressions